highmobility/hmkit-oem/README.md

 ### How to encrypt/decrypt commands?

-This library is meant to be used in conjunction with hmkit-crypto.
-The latter is used to create key-pairs, certificates and sign the data.
-Use the crypto lib to create key pairs and Access certificates for your vehicles.
-They will be used in the command's encryption/decryption.

-The main access point for this library is the Telematics class.
-Here you find methods
+The main access point for this library is the HMKit class.
+Here you find methods:

 ```java
 public Bytes decryptCommand(PrivateKey privateKey, AccessCertificate certificate, Bytes command) throws CryptoException
 ```

-Use this to decrypt a command that was received from High-Mobility.

-And

 ```java
 public Bytes encryptCommand(PrivateKey privateKey, AccessCertificate certificate, Bytes nonce,
                                 DeviceSerial serial, Bytes command) throws CryptoException
 ```

-Use this to encrypt a command that will be sent to High-Mobility.
+Use these to encrypt/decrypt a command that will be sent to High-Mobility.

+Use the Crypto object in HMKit to create key pairs and Access certificates for your vehicles.
+These need to be forwarded to the command's encryption/decryption.

 ### Tutorial